Mosi-oa-tunya-2022/pthon-homeworky/README.md

 ```
  ## ACTIVITY

-In this activity, I am tasked with creating a Python script for analyzing the financial records of my company.
+In this activity, I am tasked with creating a Python script for analyzing financial records of PyBank.
-A financial dataset in the [budget_data.csv](resources/budget_data.csv) file is provided.
+A financial dataset [budget_data.csv](resources/budget_data.csv) file is provided.

 This dataset is composed of two columns, Date and Profit/Losses.

 ## REQUIREMENTS:

 Task at hand is to create a Python script that analyzes the records to calculate each of the following: